boquila/boquilahub/README.md

 ## Open source?

-In the future we'll be fully open source.
+In the future, we'll be fully open source.
 Right now, you can see the UI code.

 ## List of Runtimes